-When completing the mortgage loan process, paying close attention to the closing costs is important.
+When completing the mortgage loan process, it is important to pay close attention to the closing costs.
 The costs can vary depending on the state, type of loan, and other factors.
 Typically, they are between 3% and 5% of the home's purchase price.

 In most cases, buyers must pay closing costs, but they can negotiate some charges.
 Both the buyer and the seller will pay closing costs.
 The buyer usually pays the bulk because they are mostly responsible for financing the mortgage on the home.